ShiveshM/GolemFlavor/docs/source/physics.rst

 violating phase.
 Overall phases in the mixing matrix do not affect neutrino oscillations, which only depend on quartic products, and so they have been omitted.
-Therefore, this gives a total of six independent free parameters describing neutrino oscillations for three neutrino flavours in a vacuum.
+Therefore, this gives a total of six independent free parameters describing neutrino oscillations for three neutrino flavors in a vacuum.
 This table outlines the current knowledge of these parameters determined by a fit to global data [9]_: